DSAutomations/dockerhass-docs/DockerHASS-docs.md

 ```
 sudo raspi-config
 ```
-All of the following packagesare required to get Docker and docker-compose installed:
+All of the following packages are required to get Docker and docker-compose installed:
 ```
 sudo apt-get install apt-transport-https \
                       ca-certificates \